• "He is serene under fire."

 • Financial services

 Twice seconded to the Financial Conduct Authority, Robin undertakes the full scope of advisory, drafting, and court work in this area.
 Robin regularly advises and acts for firms and individuals in their dealings with the FCA relating to enforcement, supervision, and authorisation issues.
-He is ranked as a leading practitioner in Financial Services Regulation by The Legal 500.
+He is ranked as a leading practitioner in Financial Services and Fintech Regulation by The Legal 500.

 Robin has significant advocacy experience in this area, appearing as sole counsel on behalf of firms in contested matters before the FCA’s Regulatory Decisions Committee (RDC) and the Upper Tribunal.